aws-samples/aws-iot-core-lorawan/README.md

 - [Monitoring and alarming of soil moisture by using AWS IoT Core for LoRaWAN and AWS IoT Events](soilmoisture_alarming)
     Detecting events based on telemetry data from connected devices is a common use case in IoT across many industries.
 This sample explains how to integrate AWS IoT Events with LoRaWAN for IoT Core.
 You can learn how to translate telemetry values from a LoRaWAN device into events and notify users about these events using E-Mail and SMS.

+## Useful guidelines
+- [Automation guidelines](automation) explain how to use AWS CLI to automate tasks (e.g. configuration of a new gateway).
+- [Observability guidelines](observability) explaion how to retrieve statistics about the state of your LoRaWAN gateways and devices

 ## Included binary decoders
 LoRaWAN devices often encode transmitted data in a binary format, as it increases transmission efficiency and improves battery lifetime.
 However, as the data arrive in the cloud, many use cases require a structured format.
 Transforming the binary data into JSON, for example, enables filtering and enrichment using [AWS IoT SQL](https://docs.aws.amazon.com/iot/latest/developerguide/iot-sql-reference.html) as well as integration with further AWS services using [AWS IoT Rule Actions](https://docs.aws.amazon.com/iot/latest/developerguide/iot-rule-actions.html).